Daniel Isom: Career and education

 He joined the Metropolitan Police Department on August 29, 1988.
 During his career, he served in patrol, investigations, training, and internal affairs positions.
 Promoted through the ranks, finally to Major in 2007, he worked as the Special Projects Assistant to the Police Commissioner until his promotion to Police Commissioner.

 He previously served as an adjunct professor at Harris Stowe State University and an instructor at St. Louis Community College where he taught criminal justice, criminology, and public safety courses.

-He has received an associate degree in Criminal Justice from Forest Park Community College-St. Louis, a Bachelor's, Master's and a Ph.D. in Criminology and Criminal Justice, all from the University of Missouri-St. Louis.
-He also holds a Masters in Public Administration from Saint Louis University.
+He has received an associate degree in Criminal Justice from Forest Park Community College, a Bachelor's, Master's and a Ph.D. in Criminology and Criminal Justice, all from the University of Missouri-St. Louis.
+He also holds a master's in Public Administration from Saint Louis University.

 He is a graduate of the FBI National Academy, the Police Executive Forum Senior Management Institute and the FBI National Executives Institute.

 Eisenhower Fellowships selected Daniel Isom as a U.S.A.
 Eisenhower Fellow in 2013.
 He traveled to Ireland and Germany for four weeks to study training and community policing in Europe.

 The University of Chicago Institute of Politics selected him as an IOP Fellow in 2016.
 Isom delivered a series of seminars on police community relations and the future of policing in America.